lbriais/database_introspection/README.md

 # Database Introspection

 [This gem][gemref] will introspect the database and create __dynamically__ ActiveRecord::Base descendants that can be used by your application, including some Rails associations helper methods.

 It is intended to be primarily used within rails applications but nothing prevents you to use standalone, provided the fact you are already connected to a database.
 This gem does a bit the reverse action of what you do with Rails generator, when you want to generate the database from you migrations.

+Basically, it will infer the database and create ActiveRecord::Base descendants to handle tables already defined in the database.

+The cool point is that it will as well guess from column names in the tables the relations between tables and dynamically create the associations in the generated classes and thus all helper methods (for belongs_to, has_many and even has_many :through).

 ## Installation